Assistant Professor of Urban Studies and Planning

 Office: Urban Center 370T

-Professor Greg Schrock explores how opportunity is shaped in the labor market.
+Professor Greg Schrock explores how economic opportunity is shaped in the labor market.
+His research investigates regional economic change and its influence on local labor market outcomes and social inequality.
+He studies the effectiveness of programs and institutions for promoting inclusive and equitable economic development.

 He teaches courses in regional economic development, the economics of urban planning, and urban labor markets.
-His research investigates how regional economies influence local labor markets and the inequities that result.
-He analyzes the effectiveness of government programs at leveling the economic playing field for disadvantaged populations.

-In and out of the classroom, Dr. Schrock strives to help students gain the skills and connections necessary to receive fair access to opportunity in the labor market.
-He enjoys teaching undergrads the relevance of planning, shaping MURP students into the next generation of planners, and helping doctorate students become social scientists.
+In and out of the classroom, Dr. Schrock strives to help students gain the skills and connections necessary to succeed professionally.
+He enjoys teaching undergrads the relevance of planning, shaping MURP students into the next generation of planners, and helping doctoral students become social scientists.
 He was named the Toulan School’s recipient of the inaugural CUPA Teaching Awards for 2011-12.

 “Opportunity targeting” and workforce development: